Assumption-lean weak limits and tests for two-stage adaptive experiments: Conclusion and discussion

 \item \textbf{Covariate adjustment:} In randomized controlled experiments, it is well established that appropriately adjusting for predictive covariates can improve the efficiency of statistical inference and increase the power of hypothesis testing \citep{lin2013agnostic}.
 It would be valuable to explore how such covariate adjustments can be incorporated into the analysis of data collected from adaptive experiments, and how they may enhance the efficiency of the proposed tests.
 These investigations require the study of asymptotic efficiency of different tests and the techniques developed in this paper may provide a useful starting point for exploring this line of research.
 In Appendix \ref{sec:extension_augmentation}, we present preliminary results on augmenting the WIPW test statistics. \end{itemize}

 There are several limitations in our current work that point to promising directions for future research.
 We summarize them below.

 \begin{itemize}

 \item \textbf{Beyond two-stage experiments:} In this paper, we focus on a two-stage adaptive sampling scheme.
-However, other adaptive designs exist that fall outside this framework, such as fully adaptive sampling schemes \citep{lai1985asymptotically}, early-stopping experiments~\citep{sampson2005drop,sill2009drop} and experiments with adaptive stopping rules \citep{bauer1994evaluation}.
+However, other adaptive designs exist that fall outside this framework, such as fully adaptive sampling schemes \citep{lai1985asymptotically}, early-dropping experiments~\citep{sampson2005drop,sill2009drop} and experiments with adaptive stopping rules \citep{bauer1994evaluation}.
 We have sketched the extension of our results to the latter two classes of adaptive sampling strategies in Section~\ref{sec:extension_m_1} and \ref{sec:extension_stopping_time}, respectively.
 For the fully adaptive sampling schemes, we refer the readers to \citet{khamaru2024inference,han2024ucb,ren2024lai} for recent works on this topic.

 \item \textbf{Statistical optimality:} The statistical optimality of the proposed tests remains an open question.
-We investigate this question by providing preliminary comparisons of power between the $m = 1/2$ and $m = 1$ weightings in Appendix~\ref{sec:power-comparison}.
+We investigate this question by providing preliminary comparisons of power between the $m = 1/2$ and $m = 1$ weightings in Appendix~\ref{sec:power-comparison}, where we center the outcomes to isolate the effect of the weighting scheme on power.
 It would be interesting to study semiparametrically efficient test statistic for testing the hypothesis $H_{0N}:\E[Y_{uN}(0)] = \E[Y_{uN}(1)]$ under suitable sub-classes of the general nonparametric data generating process.
 Although \citet{Hirano2023,adusumilli2023optimal} derive power functions via the Neyman-Pearson lemma, devising practical tests that attain the stated optimal power remains an open problem.
-Furthermore, for more complex scenarios—such as composite alternatives—the corresponding optimality theory remains undeveloped. \end{itemize}
+Furthermore, for more complex scenarios—such as composite alternatives—the corresponding optimality theory remains undeveloped.
+Notably, our simulations reveal that normality-based methods (e.g., the BDM test) can be more powerful than non-normal-limit methods under certain outcome distributions, suggesting that the choice of optimal test may depend on the structure of the data generating process.
+A theory that characterizes when each class of tests is preferred would be of considerable practical value. \end{itemize}